sagitaninta/exercises/NucleotideDiversiteyExercise/Exercise in estimating nucleotide diversityWoA.md

 }

-# funciton to define window size as a funciton of the number of snps and number of windows to do, so all populaitons have windows of equal size in bp
+# function to define window size as a funciton of the number of snps and number of windows to do, so all populaitons have windows of equal size in bp
 winsize <- function(nsnp, nwin=100){round(nsnp/nwin/100) * 100}
 steps<- 100